caleb-wo/Develop-In-Swift-Tutorials/README.md

 # Description

 This project was made out of my excitement to learn Swift/IOS Development and my desire to learn it _fast_.
-Each directoy is a completed tutorial from the _Develop in Swift Tutorials_ made by Apple which are meant to "teach you how to develop apps using Xcode, Swift, and SwiftUI."
+Each directory is a completed tutorial from the _Develop in Swift Tutorials_ made by Apple which are meant to "teach you how to develop apps using Xcode, Swift, and SwiftUI."

 ## Intro